UsingJoomla.com is geared towards helping new and experienced users of the Joomla!® Content Management System.

-When this is the case you will see a "Long Read" image near the top left of the article - the same as the image you see to the left of this box - to forewarn you.
+When this is the case you will see a "Long Read" image near the top left of the article - the same as the image you see below this text - to forewarn you.

 Where you see the question mark next to a link - this typically refers to a link that takes you to a Help page.

 Here at UsingJoomla.com we do not charge a fee to our site visitors, or to register, or to answer any questions you may present to us.